-- 1. During the socioeconomic surveys in Ngamikka we asked households about their use of the forest and how it contributes to their national incomes and measured the percentage of income derived from the forest.
+- 1. During the socioeconomic surveys in both Itombwe and Ngamikka we asked households about their use of the forest and how it contributes to their national incomes measuring the percentage of income derived from the forest in the case of Ngamikka.
 We questioned people about their interest in creating a protected area and whether they thought it was a good idea or not.
 Based on these results we were encouraged to follow-up with the consultation meetings at both sites. - 2.
 At meetings in Kalemie and Misisi we presented to the Mwami's of all the villages around the proposed Nagmikka Park information about the biological importance of the place, the results of the socioeconomic study and the interest in creating a protected area, and the various options that are legally available under Congolese law to create a protected area: national park, faunal reserve, natural reserve, hunting reserve and community reserve.
 They were then given time to discuss amongst themselves in small groups to decide what each group would like to see for their area. - 3.
-In Ngamikka we have undertaken participatory mapping using gender-sensitive approaches by separating men and women and using female facilitators with the women groups to encourage their full participation.
-These mapping exercises were used to identify three zones for the park:

-a) areas for village cultivation expansion; b) the park boundaries (core protected zone) c) areas of sustainable use of the forest.
+In Itombwe a team made up of WCS, WWF, AfriCapacity and RACCOMMI staff have consulted with each of the villages within the region of the proposed reserve.
+They have similarly presented the biological importance of the region, the socioeconomic needs and interests in the place and then allowed the village committees to discuss what they would like to see in future.
+Overall there has been agreement on creating the reserve and then suggestions have been made on where boundaries should be established.
+At two sites in the south west the communities decided to not be part of the reserve and instead to establish a community reserve to be managed by RACCOMMI.
+Their wishes have been respected and this part of the proposed reserve has been dropped.
+This is mentioned to highlight that the villages have not been pressured into accepting the protected areas. - 4.
+In the case of Ngamikka we have undertaken participatory mapping using gender-sensitive approaches by separating men and women and using female facilitators with the women groups to encourage their full participation.
+These mapping exercises were used to identify three zones for the park: a) areas for village cultivation expansion; b) the park boundaries (core protected zone) c) areas of sustainable use of the forest.
 This type of approach is planned for Itombwe but has not been undertaken yet as the area is much larger and we wanted to establish the outer boundaries first.